dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 <p style="text-align: center;"> The original design vs. the new design of the forum.</p>

-#### The Challenge

-Our challenge, was that a client had recently redesigned the user interface (UI) of their forum and wanted us to test this new design on prospective users.
-The client's primary goal was to test the user experience of new conceptual forum functions.
-In addition, they were also interested in how users navigated the information architecture of the new forum.

 #### The Solution

-To begin with, I was given specific constraints to work with by my agency such as what features to test, what main insights stakerholders expected to attain, and an average deadline of the project.
-As we waited for the prototype to be finalized by our client, we began to solve the challenge by discovering the type of users that would use the community support forum website.
+To begin with, I was given specific constraints to work with by senior researchers such as what forum features to test, what main insights stakeholders expected to attain, and the time frame of the project.
+As we waited for the prototype to be finalized by our client, we began to solve the problem by discovering the type of users that would use the community support forum website.

 ---